ShahidAbdulaziz/Python-Scripts/README.md

 # Stacks-Queues-and-Deeques-Python
-Implement a stack, queue and deque using a linked list.
+Implement a stack, queue and deque using a linked list in Python